bfam/bfam/README.md

         git://gitorious.org/findopencl/findopencl.git master

 ### gopt
-We use a slightly modified version Tom Vajzovic's Gopt/8.1 library which is released in the public domain.
+We use a slightly modified version of Tom Vajzovic's Gopt/8.1 library which is released in the public domain.
 The original files were obtained from [here](http://www.purposeful.co.uk/software/gopt/).